The number of records is equal to the sum of records that you have in all of your indexes (including replica indexes).

 In terms of pricing, we count the number of operations performed every month.
 If you hit the limit of your plan, we’ll charge you a fee for the extra operations you’ve performed, based on the over-quota pricing of your current plan.

-We do not count all operations on replica indexes.
+Additionally, we do not count all operations on replica indexes.

 - When you push data to a primary index, this automatically pushes data to your replica indexes.
 The replica pushes do not add anything to your count.